jtrnegi/opstree/README.md

 # 2) Create a IAM policy for ingress controller from IAM
 > use the IAM.json file and create a new policy

-# 3) Attach the new created IAM policy to the EKS worker node
+# 3) Attach the newly created IAM policy to the EKS worker node

 # 4) Deploy RBAC and Rolebindings
 > use the file rbac.yaml to create the same